hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 * S﻿elect "All Resources"  space and "greenlake.service.system" scope.
 * E﻿nable "I confirm that I want to create the assignments listed above".
 * C﻿lick "Create Assignment" button.

+**N﻿ote**: This must be applied by an HPE engineer who has GreenLake IAM owner permissions.

 ## S﻿tep 2: G﻿et a personal access token